This article covers the top reasons why imprint, enclosure, open inner region, and closed inner region geometry operations fail.

 - A boundary face is shared by multiple openings and cavities

-If the boundary face is shared by multiple openings and cavities, open inner region flow volume extraction might fail.
+If multiple openings and cavities share the same boundary face, under some exceptional cases, internal flow volume extraction might fail.
 In this case, it is recommended to separate the boundary faces of the inlets.

-In the following example (Figure 5), there are two openings and seven cavities on the highlighted face.
+In the next example, there are two openings and seven cavities on the highlighted face.
 The flow volume will be generated inside the box, not in the cavities.
 Therefore, we had to separate (isolate) the boundary faces of the openings from the main face.
-This operation needs to be done in CAD software.
+To clarify, this operation needs to be done in CAD mode.

 This operation possibly fails because of the following CAD faults: